iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 - `p prepare.seed,prepare.split` is a special type of dependencies - [parameters](/doc/command-reference/params).
-We'll get to them later in the [Experiments](/doc/tutorials/get-started/experiments) section, but the idea is that stage can depend on field values from the parameters file (`params.yaml` default name and format for this file):
+We'll get to them later in the [Experiments](/doc/tutorials/get-started/experiments) section, but the idea is that stage can depend on field values from a parameters file (`params.yaml` by default):

   ```yaml
   prepare: